mikey-t/db-migrations-dotnet/README.md

 ## Documentation

-For getting started, see [GettingStarted.md](./docs/GettingStarted.md).
+For getting started, see [Getting Started](./docs/GettingStarted.md).

-For detailed documentation, see [DbMigrationsDotnetDocumentation.md](./docs/DbMigrationsDotnetDocumentation.md).
+For detailed documentation, see [DbMigrationsDotnet](./docs/DbMigrationsDotnet.md).

 ## Supported Databases